Contact Us

 Saline vs Silicone Breast Implants

-Two basic choices for breast implants: Saline vs Silicone Breast Implants
+Two basic choices for breast implants: Saline vs Silicone implants

 Silicone implants are filled with a cohesive silicone gel.
 If you cut a silicone gel implant in half, the gel will not ooze out – think of the consistency of the inside of a gummy bear.
 This is a tremendous improvement over the earlier generations of silicone implants that were composed of liquid silicone oil that would run out freely from a ruptured implant.